tensorflow/tfjs-models/speech-commands/README.md

 * `invokeCallbackOnNoiseAndUnknown`: Whether the callback function will be invoked if the "word" with the maximum probability score is the "unknown" or "background noise" token.
 Default: `false`.
+* `includeEmbedding`: Whether an internal activation from the underlying model will be included in the callback argument, in addition to the probability scores.
+Note: if this field is set as `true`, the value of `invokeCallbackOnNoiseAndUnknown` will be overridden to `true` and the value of `probabilityThreshold` will be overridden to `0`.

 ### Offline recognition